HIIM-PERINEDO/zagreb_dhcp/bids/README.md

+### Re-arrangement & Conversion of DCM to NIfTI and QC of rawdata NIfTI

+0. Re-arrangement of DCM data
+DCM data is downloaded from the SECTRA PACS system by exporting to media.
+The DCM images are not ordered in any eligible way, so a small script is re-naming the filenames and folder names `DoBDCM_to_sourcedataDCM.sh`

+2. Conversion of DCM data into BIDS NIfTI data

 This folder contains scripts that uses [heudiconv](https://heudiconv.readthedocs.io/en/latest/) to convert DICOMs into [BIDS-format](https://bids-specification.readthedocs.io/en/stable/)

 - DICOMs are expected to be in `$studyfolder/sourcedata`